-There are many circumstances where a child may be absent or become missing from education, but some children are particularly at risk.
+There are many circumstances where a child may be absent and have unexplainable and/or persistent absences from education.' / or become missing from education, but some children are particularly at risk.
 These include children who:

-- Are at risk of harm or neglect.

-- Are at risk from criminal/sexual exploitation.

-- Are at risk of forced marriage or FGM.

-- Come from Gypsy, Roma, or Traveller families.

-- Come from the families of service personnel.

-- Risk of travelling to conflict zones.

-- Go missing or run away from home or care.

-- Are supervised by the youth justice system.

-- Cease to attend a school.

-- have a mental health need and has an effect on school attendance and progress.

-- Come from new migrant families.
+- ✓ Are at risk of harm or neglect. - ✓ Are at risk from criminal/sexual exploitation. - ✓ Are at risk of forced marriage or FGM. - ✓ Come from Gypsy, Roma, or Traveller families. - ✓ Come from the families of service personnel. - ✓ Risk of travelling to conflict zones. - ✓ Go missing or run away from home or care. - ✓ Are supervised by the youth justice system. - ✓ Cease to attend a school. - have a mental health need and has an effect on school attendance and progress. - ✓ Come from new migrant families.

 Our attendance procedures are designed to ensure that a child being absent from school is found and returned to effective supervision as soon as possible.
-If a child goes missing, we will follow the school's Children Missing Education policy.
+If a child goes missing, we will: